Balloon Flower: Growing The Chinese Bellflower

 Not picky on soil acidity, balloon flower plants will accept soils ranging from 5.6 to 7.5 pH.
 Aiming for the neutral ground in the middle is usually your easiest bet to ensure it doesn’t go too heavily alkaline or acidic.

-However, I honestly recommend planting from seed.
+However, I honestly recommend planting balloon flowers from seed.
 Cuttings are extremely slow to develop roots and can fail before the roots ever fully form.
 Division is tricky because the platycodon root system is fragile and prone to injury.

-In addition, balloon flowers don’t like being disturbed once they’ve become established in a location, so while division is possible, it’s something I truly don’t recommend.
+In addition, balloon flowers don’t like being disturbed once they’ve become established in a location, so while division is possible, it’s something we truly don’t recommend.
 You’re as likely to risk severe damage to your plant as you are to propagate more.

 Balloon Flower Problems